-Over the past five years, New Jersey Conservation Foundation has received $4.9 million in federal farmland preservation grants to protect this vital area.
-To date, with the support of state and federal farmland preservation funding, New Jersey Conservation Foundation and its regional preservation partners have protected over 2,500 acres of farmland in the Tri-County Farm Belt.
-We are currently working to preserve some 800 additional acres of agricultural lands in this important region.
+Over the past decade , New Jersey Conservation Foundation has received over $10.4 million in federal farmland preservation grants to protect nearly 3,500 acres in this vital area.
+In all, New Jersey Conservation Foundation and its regional preservation partners have protected over 9,750 acres of farmland in the Tri-County Farm Belt.
+We are currently working with several county and local governments to our to preserve thousands of additional acres of agricultural lands in this important region.

 The viability of farming in New Jersey is impacted by many